-World’s climate report card says we’re trying, but urgently need improvement
+World’s Climate Report Card Says We’re Trying, but Urgently Need Improvement

 Eight years after world leaders approved a landmark agreement in Paris to fight climate change, countries have made only limited progress in staving off the most dangerous effects of global warming, according to the first official report card on the global climate treaty.

 Many of the worst-case climate change scenarios that were much feared in the early 2010s look far less likely today, the report said.
-The authors partly credit the 2015 Paris Agreement, under which, for the first time, almost every country agreed to submit a voluntary plan to curb in its own planet-warming emissions.
+The authors partly credit the 2015 Paris Agreement, under which, for the first time, almost every country agreed to submit a voluntary plan to curb its own planet-warming emissions.
 Since then, the rise in global greenhouse gases has notably slowed.

 Yet those efforts still aren’t enough to avoid calamity, according to the report, which was written by representatives from the United States and South Africa and based on contributions from hundreds of governments, scientists and civil society groups from around the world.